golibry/go-http/.junie/guidelines.md

 - **Evidence-Based**: All decisions must be testable and measurable
 - **Context Awareness**: Maintain understanding of the entire middleware chain
 - **Structured Execution**: Always plan before implementing
+- **Maintenance costs**: Add enough code that justifies the return on investment (more lines = more maintenance costs)

 # Code Patterns